 One thing to note about rolling admissions is you always have a better chance of acceptance if you apply earlier in the application window.
-Some schools have priority deadlines, meaning they give priority to applicants who submit all of their application materials by a specific date.
+Some schools have priority deadlines, meaning they prioritize applicants who submit their application materials by a specific date.

 However, you still have a shot of acceptance even if you’ve missed the priority deadline.
 Schools with rolling admissions accept students on a rolling basis until the class is full.

 If you decide this is the course of action you want to take, you should immediately research colleges and see which ones suit your needs best.
 There are many excellent colleges to choose from, including Purdue University, the University of Pittsburgh, Penn State University, Rutgers University, and many more.

 If you’ve decided to apply and got accepted into a college with an extended regular decision deadline or one with rolling admissions, understand that this doesn't have to be a goodbye forever to your original first-choice schools.

 After your first year at the institution, you can apply to transfer to any school you wish if it aligns with your passions and educational and career goals.

 Ensure your transfer application is compelling: maintain high college grades, get involved on or off-campus, and show admissions committees why transferring is the best move for you.
 If you want to transfer to one of the nation’s top colleges, you’ll need to ensure your application narratives are compelling.